fx-giant/giant-documentations/visual/chord-diagram.md

 ### Destination

 A field with text data type can be used for **Destination** binding.
 This will also be displayed as another Category or Entity value **BUT** it is needed to be paired with the **Source** binding to properly generate the relationship.

 ### Actual

 A field with numeric data type can be used for **Actual** binding.
 The size of each arc will correspond to the value of Actual field binding i.e. sum of data with bigger values will be shown in a larger arc size.

 ## Other Settings

+### All/Top/Bottom

+By default, the option selected is All (which means, all the data points will be shown in the chart).
+Select Top or Bottom, followed by the number of data points required to show the selected number of top-most data rows **OR** selected number of bottom-most data rows.

 ### Sort